Guinea security forces clash with protesters

-CONAKRY (Reuters) - Guinea’s security forces fired teargas at thousands of rock-throwing anti-government protesters in the seaside capital Conakry on Wednesday in clashes that wounded more than 50 people, witnesses and other sources said.
+CONAKRY (Reuters) - Guinea security forces fired tear gas at thousands of rock-throwing anti-government protesters in the seaside capital Conakry on Wednesday in clashes that wounded more than two dozen people, sources said.

 The violence in the West African state is a result of soaring tensions ahead of a parliamentary election the opposition says is being rigged by the administration of President Alpha Conde.

-A statement issued by Guinea’s presidency said 23 members of the security forces had been injured in the initial clashes, including one who was in critical condition.
-It added that 28 civilians were hurt as well.
+A statement issued by Guinea’s presidency said 18 members of the security forces had been injured in the initial clashes, including one who was in critical condition.
+Sources said injuries among the protesters were likely higher.

 Guinea’s opposition coalition had called for widespread protests in Conakry after announcing last week it would boycott preparations for long-delayed legislative polls, claiming the run up to the vote was flawed.